-A senior whose overall average is 2.50 or above, or who has been specially recommended by the department in which he/she is concentrating, is eligible to take a comprehensive examination.
-Upon successfully completing the examination, he/she will be granted his/her degree "with Departmental Honors."
+Seniors whose overall average is 2.50 or above, or who have been specially recommended by the department in which they are concentrating, are eligible to take a comprehensive examination.
+Upon successfully completing the examination, they will be granted their degree "with Departmental Honors."
 Some departments have instituted seminars or other programs designed to help the student gain the requisite breadth and depth of knowledge.